12 weeks pregnant: Pregnancy Symptoms & Baby Development

 Baby development at 12 weeks

-Your baby’s brain is continuing to develop.
+Your baby’s brain continues to develop.

 baby-icon1